 Mino Raiola is one of the world’s most powerful football agents with a net worth of £28 million in 2018.
-His wealth was mainly accumulated from working with high-profile clients that include Pogba, Lukaku, Balotelli, Ibrahimovic and Mkhitaryan.
+His wealt was mahinly accumulated from working with high-profile clients that include Pogba, Lukaku, Balotelli, Ibrahimovic and Mkhitaryan.
 He helps manage the careers of the top footballing talent in Europe, currently his rooster of players is worth a staggering £310 million!
-Raiola is a controversial, outspoken character who earns millions from transfer deals because clubs are willing to spend outrageous figures on signings.
+He’s a controversial, outspoken character who earns millions from transfer deals because clubs are willing to spend outrageous figures on signings.

 So how did this guy go from working in a family pizzeria to brokering multi-million transfer deals?
-It all started when he was one year old, his family moved from Italy to the Netherlands and opened a small restaurant.
-Raiola got involved in the family restaurant at a young age and played a key part in running the business despite only being a teenager.
+It all started when his family moved to the Netherlands from Italy to open a small restaurant.
+Raiola got involved in the family restaurant at a young age and played a key part in running the business.
 By the time he was 16 years old, he had been already negotiating deals with banks.
-Later Raiola started his own company, Intermezzo, a very niche business that helped Italian businesses in the Netherlands.
+Later Raiola started his own company, Intermezzo, a business that helped Italian businesses in the Netherlands.
 At just 19, he made his first million buying and later selling a McDonald’s franchise to a real estate developer.
 Despite his youth, it was clear Mino had strong business acumen and took advantage of opportunities to make money.

-Raiola also played for FC Haarlem’s youth team, he quickly realised he was more talented off the pitch.
-He became FC Haarlem’s sporting director but soon left after falling out with the board over a failed attempt to sign future Gunner, Dennis Bergkamp.
-Once he resigned as sporting director, Raiola started working with a well-known agency called Sports Promotions.
-At the beginning he was working as an interpreter, helping Bergkamp seal his move to Inter Milan, then helping other Dutch players move to the Serie A. During the mid-1990’s he started his own agency and signed Pavel Nedved, a highly sought after player because of his exploits at Euro 96.
+Raiola played for FC Haarlem’s youth team, later he became their sporting director but soon left after falling out with the board over a failed attempt to sign Dennis Bergkamp.
+Once he resigned, Raiola started working with a well-known agency called Sports Promotions.
+At the beginning he was working as an interpreter, helping Bergkamp seal his move to Inter Milan, then helping other Dutch players move to the Serie A. During the mid-1990’s he started his own agency and signed Pavel Nedved, a highly sought after player.
 Nedved moved from Sparta Prague to Lazio with Raiola brokering the deal.
-This was an important deal that really helped him develop a reputation as of the top agents in Europe.
+This was an important deal that really helped him develop a reputation as of the top football agents in Europe.

 In 2001, he met with a young Zlatan Ibrahimovic at a posh Amsterdam restaurant.
 Ibrahimovic was smartly dressed in a black suit while Mino was wearing a Nike t-shirt and a hoodie.
 At that meeting, he persuaded Zlatan to help guide his career, providing evidence of how far he was behind other players.
 Signing Zlatan was a big recruit and the two formed a strong friendship.
-Mino likes to have a strong relationships with every client, especially players that can make his big commissions.
+Mino likes to have a strong relationship with clients, especially players that can make him big commissions.
 For his younger clients he acts as a father figure.
-When a fire broke out in Mario Balotelli’s house, the first person Balotelli rang wasn’t the fire-brigade, it was Raiola.
+When a fire broke out in Mario Balotelli’s house, the first person Balotelli rang wasn’t the fire-brigade, it was Raiola!

-When Raiola first began managing Paul Pogba, he was still a young upcoming prospect, nowhere near his full potential.
-He demanded that Man United offer his client Pogba, a bigger contract.
+When Raiola first began managing Paul Pogba, he was still a young upcoming prospect.
+He demanded that Man United offer his client Pogba, a much bigger contract.
 Ferguson hated Raiola from the start, even calling him a “twat” at one stage and blatantly refused to offer Pogba an improved contract.
-Later Pogba’s contract expired, and he joined Juventus on a free transfer.
-Roughly four years later he rejoined Man United for a world record fee with Raiola earning himself a reported sum of £41 million in commission.
+Later Pogba’s contract expired and joined Juventus on a free transfer.
+Four years later he rejoined Man United for a world record fee with Raiola earning himself a reported sum of £41 million in commission.
 He allegedly used the commissions earned on that deal to buy Al Capone’s £7 million Miami villa.